yetulaxman/NMRLipids/README.md

 The files for course environments (modules) can be created in the directory /projappl/project_xxxx/www_puhti_modules/.
 The www_puhti_modules directory can be created if it does not exist.

-The two files needed for the course modules are:
+The two files needed for setting up the course modules are:
    - a <<course_name>>.lua file that defines the module that sets up the Python environment.
 Only files containing the text Jupyter will be visible in the app.
    - a <<course_name>>-resources.yml that defines the default resources used for Jupyter.